-If your child is 3 years of age before 1st September 2017, they will be old enough to be in our Nursery in September.
+If your child is 3 years of age before 1st September 2018, they will be old enough to be in our Nursery in September.
 Please collect an application form from the school office and return it with their birth certificate before Friday 31st March and your child will be placed on the waiting list.

 At Irk Valley Community School, staff in Early Years plan according to Early Years Outcomes, a government publication to help structure children's development from birth to 5 years old.
 The publication is available on the following link:

-We always appreciate an extra pair of hands and it's lovely when parents come and join us to help us with our learning on Fix it Fridays and other celebration days.
+We always appreciate an extra pair of hands and it's lovely when parents come and join us to help us with our learning on Thinking Thursdays and other celebration days.
 In 2017 we have had a Mother's Day tea party and a football tournament on Father's Day.

 As children move through Early Years, we follow 'Letters and Sounds'- a method to support children's phonic skills and help them learn to read and write.
 This begins in nursery with Phase 1 of Letters and Sounds, which encourages children to listen to and join in with nursery rhymes and songs as well as listening carefully and helping them to tune into sounds around them.
 Once they move onto Phase 2, children begin to learn actual letters, although they are first introduced to the sounds they make not their names.
 To listen to these sounds, please click on the link below:

 To support your child with their reading, we ask that you promote a love of books through reading school books and bedtime stories at home with your child.
 Trips to the local library are a great way to encourage their interest in books, or else come and use our Early Years library where you can borrow books to share at home.

 We also have a new notice board which has lots of useful tips to help support reading at home.
 There are also leaflets and phoneme mats available for you to take to support this.